FatimahAlIbrahim/Tower-of-Hanoi/README.md

 1. Added the initial html and CSS code.
 1. Added the jQuery code for the user stories functionalities, one at a time.
 1. Added an audio that will play when the player wins taken from [source](https://youtu.be/1ZsiEPoRCOs?t=3).
+1. Added the final CSS code.
+1. Created a custom alert box using jQuery UI dialog.
 ### Problem-solving strategy
+* For syntax problems: search Google.
+* For game logic problem: take time to think about how to implement the desired functionality.

 ## Unsolved problems
+There are no Unsolved problems

 ## Winner logic
 The player will win when all the disks are in box C. <br>